 You've landed your first client and oboarded them, hopefully using some of the tips from this article.
 So now what?
 How do you know what you should be doing and when?

 First, based on the items you told your client you would do for them, create a workflow (which is really just a checklist) of what you need to do each week or month, and when it needs to be completed.
-If you find yourself extra lost on this, you can grab my Bookkeeper's Bizkit here.
-I've created a toolkit with almost everything you'll need to get started running your bookkeeping business, from setting up and designing your business to weekly and monthly workflows.
+If you find yourself extra lost on this, you can join The Bookkeeping Business Accelerator.
+I've created a holistic program with everything you'll need to get started running your bookkeeping business, from setting up and designing your business to weekly and monthly workflows.

 Next, put that in an organized format: spreadsheet, notebooks, or project tracking tool.
 I use Asana, but there are tons of options out there.
 And if you are just starting out and don't have a team, you really don't need anything fancy.
 Just find a system that you will keep up with and that you can store the info in instead of your head.